NVIDIA-AI-IOT/GreenMachine/README.md

 ![GreenMachine](logo.png)

-Green Machine is a kiosk that detects cafeteria objects and projects colored boxes onto them based on their waste type (compost, recycling, trash, and reusable).
+GreenMachine is a kiosk that detects cafeteria objects and projects colored boxes onto them based on their waste type (compost, recycling, trash, and reusable).
 The goal is to make it easy for people to quickly know which bin to throw their waste in, avoiding confusion and guessing.

 **This project is open-source under an MIT license.
 See [LICENSE.md](https://github.com/NVIDIA-Jetson/GreenMachine/blob/master/LICENSE.md).**